incremental-design/app-stencils/CONTRIBUTE.md

 ![`lerna run storybook:serve`](.readme/storybook-serve.gif)

 Whenever you add Vue components to App Stencils, make sure you [demo it with Storybook](#demo-user-interface-components-with-storybook).

-The best Vue components are easy to customize, and easy to understand.
-Without Storybook, it's really hard to make a component that's both.
-That's because the more customizable a component is, the harder it is to predict its appearance and behavior.
-When you use Storybook, it helps the rest of us _see the component for ourselves_.
-That's because unlike inline documentation, Storybook actually runs the component, exposing all of its configuration details.
-It lets us reconfigure the component, and observe how it changes, so that we can learn by _doing_ rather than by _guessing_.
-When you demo components with Storybook, you maximize customizability, without maximizing confusion.

-To learn how to add a component to Storybook, see: ["Use Storybook to demo your vue components"](#demo-user-interface-components-with-storybook).

 ## Develop: